ON CAMPUS LIVING REQUIREMENTS

 - You are an international student

-- You are working on campus or participating in a University-sponsored trip, internship, student teaching (University advisor or supervisor must verify)
+- You are working on campus or participating in a university-sponsored event, internship, or student teaching (University advisor or supervisor must verify)

 Students are not to return early from break to the residence halls.
-If a student returns to their residence early, without prior approval from the Assistant Dean of Students, they are subject to disciplinary action.
+If a student returns to their residence early, without prior approval from the Assistant Dean of Students and Director of Residence Life, they are subject to disciplinary action.

 - Nursing: Science Hall 315

-- Office of Academic Success and Inclusive Support (OASIS): Chadwick Library second floor
+- Off of Academic Success and Inclusive Support (OASIS): Chadwick Library – 2nd Floor

 - Music: Old Main 203